Danielaca18/Student-View/README.md

 Daniel Castro – DCastro@ualberta.ca

-Distributed under the GNU General license.
+Distributed under the GPL-3.0 License.
 See ``LICENSE`` for more information.